mikewlcheung/TrierWorkshop/WVS/WVSDemo.md

     + *Justifiable: cheating on taxes* (F116)
     + *Justifiable: someone accepting a bribe in the course of their duties* (F117)
     + 1 (Never justifiable) to 10 (Always justifiable); negative values represent missing values.
 They were recoded into missing values before the analysis.
+* We may either use the covariance or correlation matrices in the analyses:
+    + **Covariance** matrix: measurement invariance
+    + **Correlation** matrix: only structural relationship
+* In this example, we illustrate the use of the covariance matrix estimated in each `Wave` and `Country`.
+* The covariance matrices are used to fit a one-factor confirmatory factor analysis with the random-effects two-stage structural equation modeling (TSSEM) approach.

 ```r
 ## Clear all objects in the work space